 New Enhanced Biography

 Our authors usually have decades of experience and we want our readers to understand your knowledge and what your company does in the industry.
-Beginning in 2017, we enhanced the author’s biography.
+This now includes the following:

-- Includes author’s name, title, years of experience, and area of expertise.
+- Author’s name, title, years of experience, and area of expertise.

 - Author’s company, and a brief description of their products and services so that the audience understands their expertise.